abelardoacm/ssDNA_viral_pangenomics/ABriefRepoHistory.md

 Number of clusters found for Monodnaviria genomes: 3
 ```
 The package NbClust (which I've to admit to don't fully understand), estimates 6 different indices and 6 possible scenarios for clustering an input.
 I coupled the Af-output to be this input, and also programmed a consensus function in R that recover the most popular purpose.
-This PCA shows the most popular purposes for clustering Monodnaviria:
+This PCA shows the most popular purposes for clustering Monodnaviria, it was automatically performed with [5a_NbClust.r](bin/5a_NbClust.r):

 ![](https://github.com/abelardoacm/ssDNA_viral_pangenomics/blob/main/mono.png)